robseb/rsyocto/doc/guides/2_FPGA_HARDIP.md

         ```bash
         FPGA-gpiRead
         ```
-     * After this test install the original FPGA Configuration again
+     * After this test install the original FPGA-Configuration again
-     * On *rsyocto* the startup FPGA Configuration is located here: `/usr/rsyocto/running_bootloader_fpgaconfig.rbf`
+     * On *rsyocto* the startup FPGA-Configuration is located here: `/usr/rsyocto/running_bootloader_fpgaconfig.rbf`
-     * Use the Suffix "`-r`" to install the original FPGA Configuration on the FPGA Fabric(*roll back*)
+     * Use the Suffix "`-r`" to install the original FPGA-Configuration on the FPGA Fabric(*roll back*)
         ```bash
         FPGA-writeConfig -r
         ```
 <br>

 9. **Reading an AVALON-Bus FPGA Module connect to the ARM AXI HPS-to-FPGA Bridge**
-      * During the Boot process the FPGA Configuration is written with a "*System ID Peripheral*" Soft-IP component (*ID: 0x23456789*)
+      * During the Boot process the FPGA-Configuration is written with a "*System ID Peripheral*" Soft-IP component (*ID: 0x23456789*)
       * The Module is connected via the **ARM AXI HPS-to-FPGA** (*HPS2FPGA; hps2fpga*) bridge to the HPS with an address offset of *0x00*
       * Use the following command to read the System ID:
         ```bash